National Party (Ireland, 2016): Immigration

 The main plank of the National Party programme is its opposition to immigration.
 It has stated that the housing crisis can be solved by "the deportation of people seeking asylum."
 It has campaigned on the slogan "House the Irish, Not the World".
-In 2025, the party endorsed the far-right policy of 'remigration'.
-Its members marched with a banner reading "Aisimirce Anois!
-Remigration Now" in April 2025.

 In contrast with other parties, the National Party's messaging on immigration has prioritised "the importance of an Irish identity".
 They argued this comes "from a shared history and culture, and was threatened by those of different backgrounds."
-Its opposition to immigration has been described as "philosophical", primiarily rooted in "promoting Irish history, heritage, culture, and identity" rather than in material concerns such as safety and housing.
+Its opposition to immigration has been described as "philosophical", primarily rooted in "promoting Irish history, heritage, culture, and identity" rather than in material concerns such as safety and housing.

+Remigration

+In 2025, the party moved to become the main proponents of remigration in Ireland, a far-right policy popular among the European far-right which advocates the repatriation of immigrants.
+National Party members marched with a banner reading "Aisimirce Anois!
+Remigration Now" at a protest in April 2025.

+Economics

+The party favours the establishment of a new national bank independent of "international finance capitalism" and exiting the Euro currency.

 Agriculture

 The party is opposed to the EU Green Deal.
 Reynolds stated the party opposes the EU Nature Restoration Law, calling it "an assault on rural Ireland and an assault on the farming sector".